From static to adaptive: immune memory-based jailbreak detection for large language models: Analysis

+Meanwhile, as shown in Table \ref{tab:ablation}, when active immunity is ablated, the system’s detection of Base64 attack drops to $0\%$ which effectively missing all such attacks.
+Other scenarios also show sharp declines.
+These consistent performance drops demonstrate that both the immune detection and active immunity stages are indispensable.
 Notably, these ablation trends hold across different agent backbones, underlining the robustness of our design to the choice of underlying LLM.
-We validated the above ablations on multiple base models (including GPT-3.5, GPT-4, and an open LLaMA-2 variant), and observed only minor variations in absolute performance between models.
-For instance, GPT-4’s superior language capacity yields slightly higher raw scores under each condition (e.g., it attains ~0.98 F1 on simpler attacks even without immune detection), whereas smaller models start at lower absolute accuracy.
-However, the relative performance degradation from module removal was consistent for all: every model showed a drop in metrics when either the detection or simulation component was removed.
-This consistency suggests that the advantages conferred by each MAAG module are fundamental and not tied to a specific backbone.
-In other words, MAAG’s multi-agent guard architecture generalizes well: it improves security regardless of which LLM serves as the agent, making our approach applicable to a wide range of model deployments.
+The above ablations on multiple base models are validated, including open-source models Llama2-7B and proprietary models GPT-3.5, GPT-4, and GPT-4o-mini.
+The results are observed that only minor variations in absolute performance between models.
+For instance, GPT-4’s superior language capacity yields slightly higher raw scores under each condition, whereas smaller models start at lower absolute accuracy.
+However, the relative performance degradation caused by removing each module remains consistent across all backbones.
+This consistency indicates that the benefits provided by each system module are fundamental rather than backbone-specific.
+Consequently, the architecture generalizes well and enhances security regardless of the underlying LLM, making the approach broadly applicable across diverse deployments.

+The ablation analysis validates the design of our proposed system, demonstrating that immune detection, active immunity, and memory updating are all indispensable.
+Meanwhile, the three modules jointly enable adaptive jailbreak detection.
+Excluding any module impairs detection or adaptability, confirming that layered defense is superior to individual components.